 (U.S. Department of Health and Human Services, 2018)

-Alvarado (2019) studied the relationship between childhood neighborhoods and whether there was a relationship to adult obesity.
+Alvarado (2019) studied the relationship between the neighborhoods children grew up and whether it led to adult obesity.
 The results found children were more likely to be obese during adulthood when exposed to disadvantaged neighborhoods.
 While nurses need to instill the public health message of curbing obesity in adulthood, awareness of factors that lead to obesity must be considered.
-According to this study, policy needs to focus on the processes that occur during childhood development, such as the state of the neighborhoods where children live and play.
+Alvarado (2019) states policy needs to focus on the processes that occur during childhood development, such as the state of the neighborhoods where children live and play.

 An essential part of reaching health outcomes and improved quality of care relies on nurses understanding the care they provide.
 Nurses need to recognize that data influences their care, and healthcare delivery as a whole.
 Understanding key metrics, such as hospital readmissions or infection rates, is an example of how data informs practice.
 Nurses need to use data to improve practice at the individual level, though understanding the data at the population level is how practice evolves (Salmond & Echevarria, 2017).
 Through collaboration with other disciplines and researchers, nurses are able to use data to reach new goals to improve outcomes and quality, reduce cost, and more.